Pavster84/Cybersmart/README.md

  - TestData packages
  Filename: CheckOutData.py
  This file is used to implement data driven mechanism by removing the hard code where the test will be running.
- This file is also used to cover all the combinations must functions and all products selected using parameterisation tests with multiple data sets.
+ This file is also used to cover all the combinations functions for selecting fields and the products using parameterisation tests with multiple data sets.

 - Tests package
 This is where the automation is executed using pytest, files names need to start with test.
-The class also inherits the baseClass.
+The class also inherits the baseClass in the Utilites package.
 This covers pytest.fixture which helps get data from the TestData package to get the data using data driven approach.
 Code below will indicate this.

   checkOutPage.set_admin_last_name_txt_box(getData['lastName'])